JP/EN

 May: Okada Cup (football tournament), Z Cup (softball tournament)

-June: Farewell Party for September Students
+June: Farewell Party for September-entry Students

 July: Summer recess (dormitories closed)